 Hierarchy of results Performance indicators Assumptions and risks Resources required 3.1 Increased participation by target populations in nutritional interventions supported by food aid 3.2.
 Increased participation of target populations in food aid activities in districts/regions affected by HIV/AIDS and TB 3.1.1.
-Number of children benefiting from nutritional interventions supported by food aid 3.1.2.
-Number of vulnerable orphans benefiting from nutritional interventions supported by food aid 3.2.1.
-Districts affected by tuberculosis/HIV/AIDS and food insecurity benefiting from interventions supported by food aid (percentage) The national nutrition policy is approved and implemented Commitments made by partners regarding technical support/consultancies are honoured
+Number of children receiving food assistance rations through of nutritional interventions at day centres 3.1.2.
+Number of vulnerable orphans receiving food assistance rations through nutritional interventions at orphanages 3.2.1.
+Number of TB patients receiving food assistance rations to be able to complete their treatment The national nutrition policy is approved and implemented Commitments made by partners regarding technical support/consultancies are honoured